 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-The Faculty of Social Sciences and Law has an allocation of 1+3 ESRC scholarships for this interdisciplinary pathway.
+The Faculty of Social Sciences and Law has an allocation of ESRC PhD scholarships for this interdisciplinary pathway.
 PhD funding can be awarded to include this MRes as the first in a 4-year PhD award.

 Further information on funding for prospective UK, EU and international postgraduate students.